• Skip to primary navigation

 and sequence_NAME = ‘<sequence_name>’;

-How to retrieve the current value of an oracle sequence without increment it
+How to retrieve the current value of an oracle sequence without incrementing it

-The last_number column display the next available sequence number if no cache is specified
+The last_number column displays the next available sequence number if no cache is specified

 How to extract the sequence definition (DDL statements) from an Oracle database without having to go through a stack of dictionary views